-For a description of our critical accounting policies, refer to "Note 2 - Summary of Significant Accounting Policies" included in the notes to our consolidated financial statements appearing elsewhere in this report.
+For a description of our critical accounting policies, refer to "Note 2 - Summary of Significant Accounting Policies" included in the notes to our consolidated financial statements appearing elsewhere in this Annual Report.
 We consider the most significant accounting policies to be those related to our Valuation of Investments, Fair Valuation Measurements, Income Recognition, and Income Taxes.
-The valuation of investments is our most significant critical estimate.
+The Valuation of Investments is our most significant critical estimate.
 The most significant input to this estimate is the yield interest rate, which includes the hypothetical market yield plus premium or discount adjustment, used in determining the fair value of our debt investments.
 The following table shows the approximate increase (decrease) to the fair value of our debt investments from hypothetical change to the yield interest rates used for each valuation, assuming no other changes:

-(in thousands) Change i n unrealized
+(in thousands) Change in unrealized

-Basis Point Change appreciation (depreciation)
+Basis Point Change appreciation on (depreciation)

-(100) \$ 37,485
+(100) \$ 51,209

-(50) \$ 20,761
+(50) \$ 27,134

-50 \$ (20,945)
+50 \$ (29,148)

-100 \$ (42,223)
+100 \$ (58,584)

-For a further discussion and disclosure of key inputs and considerations related to this estimate, refer to "Note 3 -Fair Value of Financial Instruments" included in the notes.
+For a further discussion and disclosure of key inputs and considerations related to this estimate, refer to "Note 3 -Fair Value of Financial Instruments" included in the notes to our consolidated financial statements appearing elsewhere in this report.